 Day 5: Death Horse Point State Park, Arches National Park (UT)

 You can drive on to see Mesa Arch (which is not too far from Dead Horse Point State Park) to enjoy the morning light there, or you can go straight back to the hotel for breakfast.
-After breakfast we drove through Arches National Park and took time to visit all the view points properly.
+After breakfast, we drove through Arches National Park and took the time to visit all the viewpoints properly.
 We then drive on to Blanding, where we stayed the night.